Caotox/Fractured-Choices/README.md

 # 2. Install RPG Maker MZ
 You may need to pay for that.

-# 3. Launch RPG Maker MZ and click "Open Project", then Select the .mz file
+# 3. Launch RPG Maker MZ
+Then, click "Open Project", and select the .mz file

 # 4. You're Good to Go!
 Please note that: